 What are the things that you absolutely cannot live without?

 These are your Essentials.
-This category applies to things that you must have no matter what – without them, you can’t attend a program.
+This category applies to things that you must have – without them, you can’t attend a program.
 If you are making a career change into marketing, you need a program with strong marketing curriculum and recruiting.
 Period.

 What is important to you, but you’d be willing to settle without?

-This category applies to the things that are highly important to you, but are not “must-haves” like those above.
-Things that you would consider compromising on if you really, really had to, but really, really don’t want to.
+This category applies to the things that are important to you, but are not “must-haves” like those above.
+Things that you would consider compromising on if you had to, but don’t want to.
 For some people that might mean a geographic location, for others a warm and open community, for others the chance to take courses in the university’s law or public policy program.

-What would be nice to have but not entirely necessary?
+What would be nice to have but not necessary?

-What do you really not need at all?
+What do you really not need or care about at all?

 This category means simply not a factor.
 Some people would just as readily have curriculum flexibility or structure or would just as readily live in Palo Alto or Fontainebleau, strange as that may seem.